blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

 </div>

 ## Introduction

-This project focuses on analyzing car insurance claim fraud using Microsoft Excel, aiming to uncover valuable insights for insurance companies.
-Detecting and mitigating insurance fraud is crucial for the industry, and this project seeks to provide actionable strategies through a comprehensive analysis.
-By leveraging advanced Excel skills, including PowerQuery, PowerPivot, PivotTable, PivotChart, and Regression Analysis, this portfolio project showcases a sophisticated approach to derive meaningful conclusion and how to visualise this via a dashboard in Excel.
+This project undertakes a comprehensive analysis of car insurance claim fraud using Microsoft Excel, aiming to uncover valuable insights.
+The analysis workflow includes essential stages such as data preparation, data modeling, data validation, data visualisation, and data analysis.
+Furthermore, to facilitate effective communication of the findings, compelling visualisations and analytical models have been developed within Excel.
+These tools provide an intuitive and user-friendly platform for exploring and interpreting the analyzed data, enhancing the accessibility and usability of the insights gained from the Excel analysis.

 **File:** [`Dashboard_Car_Insurance_Claims.xlsx`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_I/Car_Insurance_Claims.xlsx)